Alcaro/misctoys/zeus.md

 &nbsp; Echidna - at the second southern peninsula from the west, near the deer breeding grounds
 Notably absent buildings: None
 Advice:
+&nbsp; This city is as big as Enlightenment in the West.
+Go wild with whatever buildings you want.
 &nbsp; The three allies to the southwest yield a tribute of 1 drachma if conquered.
 Don't bother, unless you want the conquest monuments.
 (Raid them instead.)
 &nbsp; You'll need to summon Bellerophon four times, each one taking 24 bronze, plus you need some Hoplites and sanctuaries that also need bronze.
 If you don't want to import it, raid Antissa; trade suspensions are temporary, bronze is eternal.
 Alternatively (or afterwards), you can conquer Antissa and Solymi; their tributes are 6 and 8 bronze, respectively.
 &nbsp; If a quest is the last (or only) goal in this episode, the episode end screen will override the quest completion message.
 However, if you dispatched the hero in October or April, then load Autosave History once the episode completes, it will be January or July in the previous episode, and you can read the message log.
 This glitch is temporary, the next episode will start in February or August.